nosarthur/nosarthur.github.io/_posts/2016-05-24-deep-learning.md

 pooling layers.
 This hierarchical structure encodes the idea that higher-level features are abstracted from lower-level features.

-RNN is commonly used for tasks with sequential inputs, such as speech recognition. reinforcement learning.
+RNN is commonly used for tasks with sequential inputs, such as natural language processing, speech recognition.
+Unlike CNN, where the outputs of the earlier layers are fed to layer layers (also known as feedforward NN), RNN contains feedback structure.

 ## The future